georgeolee/p-widge/README.md

 ## Emitter Shapes

-##### Create an emission map [here](https://georgelee.space/build)!
+##### Create an emission map [here](https://georgelee.space/build).

-Custom emitters can be defined as PNG files using a vector-to-color encoding method similar to the one used by normal maps.
-I made [this editor](https://github.com/georgeolee/map-e) to streamline the process (note that it isn't designed for mobile at the moment).
+The default emitter is just a single point, but custom emitters can be imported from PNG files.
+Emission vectors are encoded with a color-as-vector approach similar to the one used in normal mapping.
+I made [a click and drag editor](https://github.com/georgeolee/map-e) to simplify the process of creating a new emitter (note that it isn't designed for mobile at the moment).

 ![p-widge-custom-emitter-compressed](https://user-images.githubusercontent.com/62530485/169181292-1743aaa6-82e4-49ed-bdde-8cc610d56347.gif)

+*custom emitter shape*

 ## Performance Notes

-The bulk of my development has been on an eleven year old laptop, so I've tried to keep framerate within a reasonable level for anyone running a modern browser on older hardware.
+I've tried to keep framerate within a reasonable level for anyone running a modern browser on older hardware.
 That being said, results may vary according to device, browser, and particle settings.

 A few observations, based on (very limited) testing: